beautyjoy/beautyjoy.github.io/sigcse-workshop-2018/index.md

 If you are interested in presenting at the Forum, please fill out the following submission form: [http://bjc.link/cspforum18] http://bjc.link/cspforum18

-We will try to fit in all topic submissions, as our role is to provide a structure for their presentation.
+We will try to fit in all topic submissions, as our role is to provide a structure for the workshop.

 ## Program Committee